rylev/component-book/src/intro.md

 This book does not attempt to explain what WebAssembly is, how it compares to other technology, or what use cases it has.
 This book is more concerned with *how* components are created rather than why or their usage in any particular context.

 This book is also not a formal specification or even the ground work for such a specification.
-While the hope is that this book's information is accurate, there is no atttempt to elimenate all possible ambiguities or to provide formal definitions.
+While the hope is that this book's information is accurate, there is no attempt to eliminate all possible ambiguities or to provide formal definitions.
 Whenever possible, we will try to provide to link to resources where more formal definitions are being worked on.

 ## What do I need to get started?

-To get the most out of this book, you'll need the following tools insalled on your machine:
+To get the most out of this book, you'll need the following tools installed on your machine:
 * [`wasm-tools`](https://github.com/bytecodealliance/wasm-tools)